 Awaji Island is not just steeped in tradition, it’s also rapidly evolving through regional revitalization initiatives, particularly in its northern region.
 Harnessing the island’s ocean views and landscapes, a host of hotels, restaurants, and theme parks have emerged in recent years.

 From anime attractions to Hello Kitty-themed experiences and innovative culinary offerings, Awaji Island caters to the tastes of the younger generation.
-Few destinations in Japan strike the balance between tradition and modernity as seamlessly as Awaji Island.
+There are few tourist destinations in Japan that balance tradition and fashion as well as Awaji Island.